onursenture/onursenture.github.com/_posts/2019-05-28-primevue-released.markdown

 🎉

-Today, first release of PrimeVue is released.
+Today, first release of PrimeVue is out.
 [PrimeVue](https://www.primefaces.org/primevue) is the new member of the Prime Family of Open Source UI components and shares the same DNA with [PrimeFaces](https://www.primefaces.org/showcase), [PrimeNG](https://www.primefaces.org/primeng) and [PrimeReact](https://www.primefaces.org/primereact).

 The video contains <strong>30 minutes {x8}</strong> of making a social media/blog artwork for PrimeVue release.